nishiuramakoto/go-edit-el/README.md

 to pack,shorten,finalize, or something like that).
 But eventually I threw it away, mostly due to lack of time, but partly because I realized I would never reach the level of high dans.
 (I was 2d KGS at the time.)
-The intended usage scenario is this: you grab a book of tsumegos (classical ones are not copyrighted) from your local library (if any), enter SGF files, and practice it.
+The intended usage scenario was this: you grab a book of tsumegos (classical ones are not copyrighted) from your local library (if any), enter SGF files, and practice it.

-Apparently the program works for emacs-24, so I decided to upload it.
+Apparently the program kind of works for emacs-24, so I decided to upload it.
 I wish I knew GitHub.
 Hope this little program still helps someone.

 Build & Basic Usage